FAIRplus/the-fair-cookbook/content/recipes/interoperability/selecting-ontologies.md

 name: Which ontology should be used?
 alt:  Which ontology should be used?
 ---
- hich ontology should be used?.
+ Which ontology should be used?.
 ```